DZS Inc. (DZSI) Investors: Ple - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DZS Inc. (“DZS” or the “Company”) (NASDAQ: DZSI) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired DZS securities between March 10, 2023 and May 31, 2023, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fdzsi.
+NEW YORK, June 21, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired DZS securities between March 10, 2023 and May 31, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/dzsi.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.